cantikapf/IR-study-companion/_chapters/031-international-relations-research-method/080-observation.md

 - Participant Observation

-Participant observation involves the researcher directly participating in the activities of the group being studied.
+**Participant observation** involves the **researcher** directly participating in the activities of the **group** being studied.
 The researcher becomes an active member in the culture or context being observed in order to gain greater insight and understanding.

 - Non-participant Observation

-In non-participant observation, the researcher remains separate from the group under study and does not actively participate in their activities.
+In **non-participant observation**, the researcher remains separate from the group under study and does not actively participate in their activities.
 The researcher observes from an outsider's perspective without direct involvement with the participants.

 - Direct Observation